Khemarat district: Administration

 The district is divided into nine sub-districts (tambons), which are further subdivided into 117 villages (mubans).
 Khemarat itself is a township (thesaban tambon) which covers parts of the tambon Khemarat.
 There are a further nine tambon administrative organizations (TAO).

 Missing numbers belong to tambon which now form Na Tan District.

+Pop culture

+Khemarat is mentioned to in the 2016 Thai romance drama film Embracing Khemarat as a backdrop of the entire plot.